GarryPatchett/QuickVectors.FSharp/docs/QuickVectors.Core.FSharp/090-GridRoute.md

 To specify a grid route simply supply its name, such as `GridRoute.Cascade`.

+You can see visual examples of the grid routes [here] (https://github.com/GarryPatchett/QuickVectors.FSharp/blob/main/docs/QuickVectors.Core.FSharp/images/GridRoute-Examples.png).

 ### Processing

 A grid route can be used to create a sequence of cell coordinates in a grid of a specified size.